Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 - How do I pass them data?
 - How do I know they are working correctly?

-Attempting to answer these questions has really helped me to understand the ecosystems and tooling available, which I found surprisingly accessible and intuitive once I got hands on with them.
+Attempting to answer them has really helped me to understand the ecosystems and tooling available, which I found surprisingly accessible and intuitive once I got hands on.

 # How to access LLMs?